How to Calculate Golf Handicap - The Basics

 So what should you do about calculating your handicap?
 It depends, but you have a couple of options:

-- If you just want to get a general idea of what your unofficial handicap may be, use our FREE online tool » calculate golf handicap.
+- If you just want to get a general idea of what your unofficial handicap may be, use our FREE online tool to calculate your golf handicap.